-9. Net Loss Per Share
+9. Net Income (Loss) Per Share

-Basic net loss per share has been computed by dividing the net loss by the weighted-average number of shares of common stock outstanding during the period.
-Diluted net loss per share is calculated by dividing net loss by the weighted-average number of shares of common stock and potential dilutive securities outstanding during the period.
+Basic net income (loss) per share has been computed by dividing the net income (loss) by the weighted-average number of shares of common stock outstanding during the period.
+Diluted net income (loss) per share is calculated by dividing net income (loss) by the weighted-average number of shares of common stock and potential dilutive securities outstanding during the period.
+For the three and six months ended June 30, 2021 and the six months ended June 30, 2020, there were no differences between basic and diluted net loss per share since the effect of the dilutive securities would have been antidilutive and therefore were excluded from the diluted net loss per share calculation.
+The following table sets forth the computation of the basic and diluted net income (loss) per share (in thousands, except share and per share data):

-The following weighted-average outstanding common stock equivalents were excluded from the computation of diluted net loss per share for the periods presented because including them would have been antidilutive:
+The following weighted-average outstanding common stock equivalents were excluded from the computation of diluted net income (loss) per share for the periods presented because including them would have been antidilutive: